AndyObtiva/glimmer/README.md

 - **Adapter Design Pattern**: to adapt expressions into handlers in a chain of responsibility
 - **Stack Data Structure**: to handle processing parent/child nesting of DSL keyword expressions in the correct order

 Glimmer's use of the **Interpreter Design Pattern** in processing DSLs is also known as the **Virtual Machine Architectural Style**.
 After all, DSL expressions are virtual machine opcodes that process nested keywords stored in a stack.
-I built Glimmer's original DSL back in 2007 without knowing the **Virtual Machine Architectural Style**, but stumbled upon it anyways through following the Gang of Four Design Patterns mentioned above, chiefly the **Interpreter Design Pattern**.
+I built Glimmer's original DSL back in 2007 without knowing the **Virtual Machine Architectural Style** (except perhaps as an esoteric technology powering Java), but stumbled upon it anyways through following the Gang of Four Design Patterns mentioned above, chiefly the **Interpreter Design Pattern**.

 Every keyword in a Glimmer DSL is represented by a DSL expression that is processed by an `Expression` subclass selected from a chain of expressions (interpreters) pre-configured in a DSL chain of responsibility via `Glimmer::DSL::Engine.add_dynamic_expressions(DSLNameModule, expression_names_array)`.